kbmackenzie/happy-chicken/README.md

 Happy Chicken is a readable variation of the [Chicken esoteric language][1].
-It's compiled to valid Chicken source code.
+It compiles to valid Chicken source code.
+It's designed to make it a little bit easier to write silly Chicken programs.

 Its implementation is a tiny, self-contained, POSIX-compliant **Awk** script.
 It should run out of the box on most Linux distros. 🐔

 Its syntax consists of one instruction per line.
 Some instructions have operands.
 Instruction names are kept accurate to the [Chicken esolang's VM specification][2]: